isomerpages/moe-tkps/_tkp/Announcements/Announcements.md

 description: ""
 third_nav_title: Announcements
 ---
-##### Full Subject Based Banding (FSBB) Webinar  -  14 Aug 23
+##### Full Subject Based Banding (FSBB) Webinar  -  11 Aug 23

 Dear Parents,

-The school shared on Full Subject Based Banding (FSBB) via a Webinar on 14 Aug 23.
+The school shared on Full Subject Based Banding (FSBB) via a Webinar on 11 Aug 23.

-Please click on the link below  to for slides that was shared during the session for more information.
+Please click on the link below  for slides that was shared during the session.

 Thank you.